When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Which One is the Winner?

-You are, well sort of.
-When it comes to Power Pressure Cooker XL versus the Instant Pot, there is no clear cut winner.
+You are, well, sort of.
+There is no clear-cut winner in Power Pressure Cooker XL versus the Instant Pot.
 They each have unique features and tons of practical applications.

-I’ve actually been using my Instant pot for a long time and I had a quick question for you.
+1. I’ve actually been using my Instant pot for a long time and I had a quick question for you.
 When it comes to cooking beans, do you recommend that I flavor them beforehand or cook them plain and flavor them after?

 I love making black beans for burrito bowls and I even make black bean brownies out of them sometimes.
 The problem is that when I make them plain, I sometimes cannot get the flavors into them.